 If you make a significant change to an instructional strategy or assignment, consider how you will assess its effectiveness.
 To gather student feedback on their experiences or a course policy change, a short survey or question at the end of the assignment might provide valuable information.
 Maybe students perform differently on an essay assignment or a set of test questions.
 CTLA is always here to help you strategize on how to best assess the impact of instructional change on student learning.

-Current applications that support detection of ChatGPT or AI-generated text are not highly reliable.
-The best detection is to avoid having to detect use of ChatGPT and AI.
-Most important, it is not effective to ask ChatGPT if it generated text.
-(CTLA colleagues have done so, and ChatGPT has claimed authorship of original work.)
+Current applications that support detection of AI-generated text are not highly reliable.
+The best detection is to avoid having to detect use of generative AI.

 - Short-term: Investigate AI tools.
 Experiment.
 Brainstorm.
 Attend workshops, courses, or webinars on AI basics.
 Develop a course policy.